murphyka/information_explorable/info_decomp.md

 After a series of rounds, the towns meet again to check the success of the predictions.

 For simplicity, we'll say towns A and B are the communicators.
-A selects a row at random and B selects a column at random.
+A selects a row at random and B selects a column at random. -->

-<div class='pixel-game row'></div>

 #### Information about bike rentals